marionwalton/media-and-society/9_gender.md

 ## Sex and/or gender?

-​​Feminists have traditionally distinguished between the terms “sex” (used to discuss biological issues) and “gender” (referring to culture and signification):
+​​Feminists have traditionally distinguished between the terms “sex” (used to discuss biological issues) and “gender” (referring to culture and signification).
+For example, Oakley ([1972:6](references.html#oakley_1972)) explains the difference as follows:

-‘Sex is a word that refers to the biological differences between male and female: the visible difference in genitalia, the related difference in procreative function.
-“Gender” however is a matter of culture: it refers to the social classification into “masculine” and “feminine” (Oakley, 1972:6)
+    "Sex" is a word that refers to the biological differences between male and female: the visible difference in genitalia, the related difference in procreative function.
+“Gender” however is a matter of culture: it refers to the social classification into “masculine” and “feminine”

+Nonetheless, many feminists would argue that our understanding of biological sex is also profoundly shaped by cultural beliefs about gender.
+Butler ([1999](references.html#butler_1999)) argues that it makes no sense to talk about biological “sex” separate from its social meanings to us and also questions essentialist uses of the category "woman".

-In media studies, we focus on issues of culture and signification, and so our discussions focus on issues of gender.
-Nonetheless, even biological sex does not support a binary perspective.
-Despite popular belief that nature is neatly divided into “male” and "female” sexes, contemporary biological sciences suggest a far more complex picture.
-There is extensive biological variation in many of the physical traits, endocrine systems and even the chromosomes traditionally associated with “male” and “female” categories.
-To add to this complexity, bio-medical technologies such as birth control pills, hormone replacement therapy, gender affirming therapies and even body-altering fashions such as cosmetic surgery and corsets are cultural interventions mediating our physical experience.
-Women scientists in particular have highlighted how sexist ideologies have distorted scientists’ perception of sex, reproduction and female animals (Cooke, 2022:x).
+Women scientists in particular have highlighted how sexist ideologies have distorted scientists’ perception of sex, reproduction and female animals ([Cooke, 2022:x](references.html#cooke_2022)).
+Despite claims that “male” and "female” sexes are neatly differentiated, contemporary biological sciences suggest a far more complex picture.
+There is extensive biological variation in many physical traits, and even the chromosomes associated with “male” and “female” development involve complex activations and downstream effects ([Graves, 2018](references.html#graves_2018)) .

+To add to this complexity, bio-medical technologies such as birth control pills, hormone replacement therapy, gender affirming therapies and even body-altering fashions such as cosmetic surgery and corsets are cultural interventions mediating our physical experience and gender presentation.

+We will use the term gender, since Media Studies focuses on issues of culture and signification, and discussions of gender rather than biology.

 {: .question}
 What terms are used to discuss biological aspects of sex (rather than gender)?